zephyrproject-rtos/zephyr/doc/reference/kbuild_kconfig.rst

 .. code-block:: bash

-   $ make defconfig micro_quark_defconfig
+   $ make defconfig micro_galileo_defconfig

-The command takes the default configuration for the microkernel architecture and the quark platform.
+The command takes the default configuration for the microkernel architecture and the galileo platform.

 .. _configuration_snippets: